 Since it’s hosted on the cloud, you don’t need to install the software on any systems or set up any security measures.
 All that is done for you by the SaaS solution provider.

 All you do is sign up for your subscription, and get your login.
-If your time-to-market in any way depends on having a self-service knowledge base available, choose a SaaS solution.
+If your time-to-market in any way depends on having a self-service knowledge base solutions available, choose a SaaS solution.

 4. More cost-effective

 The great thing about dedicated knowledge base solutions is they are usually leaner than full-stack help desk solution – thus making them cheaper.

 In the past, knowledge base solutions have been typically aimed at the enterprise level companies.
 Now, as the knowledge base software market is maturing, there are many more affordable options available.